POA Network Price Tops $0.0176 on Major Exchanges (POA)

-POA Network (CURRENCY:POA) traded 0.7% lower against the U.S. dollar during the 24 hour period ending at 20:00 PM ET on September 22nd.
-One POA Network coin can currently be purchased for about $0.0176 or 0.00000213 BTC on major cryptocurrency exchanges including Binance, Bibox, Ethfinex and HitBTC.
-POA Network has a market capitalization of $3.87 million and approximately $680,941.00 worth of POA Network was traded on exchanges in the last 24 hours.
-Over the last week, POA Network has traded up 4.1% against the U.S. dollar.
+POA Network (CURRENCY:POA) traded 0.7% lower against the dollar during the twenty-four hour period ending at 12:00 PM ET on September 29th.
+One POA Network coin can now be purchased for approximately $0.0176 or 0.00000213 BTC on exchanges including IDEX, HitBTC, Bancor Network and Bibox.
+Over the last week, POA Network has traded 4.1% higher against the dollar.
+POA Network has a total market capitalization of $3.87 million and $680,941.00 worth of POA Network was traded on exchanges in the last day.

-POA is a PoA coin that uses the Proof-of-Authority hashing algorithm.
-It launched on July 20th, 2017.
+POA Network (POA) is a PoA coin that uses the Proof-of-Authority hashing algorithm.
+Its genesis date was July 20th, 2017.
 POA Network’s total supply is 252,193,195 coins and its circulating supply is 220,167,621 coins.
+The official message board for POA Network is medium.com/poa-network.
+POA Network’s official website is poa.network.
+The Reddit community for POA Network is /r/POA and the currency’s Github account can be viewed here.
 POA Network’s official Twitter account is @poanetwork and its Facebook page is accessible here.
-The Reddit community for POA Network is /r/POA and the currency’s Github account can be viewed here.
-The official website for POA Network is poa.network.
-The official message board for POA Network is medium.com/poa-network.

-POA Network can be bought or sold on these cryptocurrency exchanges: HitBTC, IDEX, Bibox, Binance, Ethfinex and Bancor Network.
-It is usually not currently possible to buy alternative cryptocurrencies such as POA Network directly using US dollars.
-Investors seeking to acquire POA Network should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy POA Network using one of the exchanges listed above.
+POA Network can be bought or sold on the following cryptocurrency exchanges: Bibox, Binance, Ethfinex, HitBTC, Bancor Network and IDEX.
+It is usually not possible to buy alternative cryptocurrencies such as POA Network directly using U.S. dollars.
+Investors seeking to acquire POA Network should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy POA Network using one of the aforementioned exchanges.

 Receive News & Updates for POA Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for POA Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.